 Focusing on the 21st-century arts, the Anna Nova Art Gallery has a two-story space where large-scale installations by Russian and international artists are displayed.
 The gallery also offers a special service for artists who want to promote and develop their own collection and exhibit.

 Art re.
 Flex Gallery exhibits diverse types of applied arts including sculpture, jewellery, and embroidery.
-Novy Muzei, 20-minute walk from Erarta Museum, displays controversial modern arts such as naked Stalin and Hitler paintings.
+Novy Muzei, a 20-minute walk from Erarta Museum, displays controversial modern arts such as naked Stalin and Hitler paintings.
 If you’re into photography, you should definitely go to ROSPHOTO.
 Every year, around 50 photographic installations and experimental cinemas are held in the gallery.
 Perhaps the most diverse art space is Taiga St. Petersburg.
 It is home to creative startups, recording and design studios, fashion boutique, and showrooms.

 St Petersburg is not only famous for its fine and visual arts, the city is also boasting with the world-renowned drama, musical, and ballet performances.
 For some people, the theatres are the sole reason why they visit St Petersburg, so why would you miss this for the world?
 Each performance is absolutely jaw-dropping.
 The city’s theatre season begins in mid-September to late June.
 However, the winter and autumn are the best times to watch the remarkable ballets and operas.